j-morano/MIRAGE/README.md

 See [docs/segmentation_benchmark.md](docs/segmentation_benchmark.md) and [docs/classification_benchmark.md](docs/classification_benchmark.md) for more details on the classification and segmentation benchmarks, respectively.

+## Segmentation tuning

+We provide the code to fine-tune MIRAGE and other state-of-the-art foundation models for OCT segmentation tasks.
+Please check the [docs/segmentation_tuning.md](docs/segmentation_tuning.md) for more details.

+## Questions and issues

+If you have any questions or find problems with the code, please open an issue on GitHub.

 ## Citation

 If you find this repository useful, please consider giving it a star ⭐ and a citation 📝: